camunda-community-hub/zeebe-client-node-js/README.md

 -   Somebody wrote an adapter for this COBOL database.
 In executes commands over SSH.
 -   The adapter is accessible via a RabbitMQ "request" queue, which takes a command and a correlation id, so that its response can be correlated to this request.
 -   The adapter sends back the COBOL database system response on a RabbitMQ "response" queue, with the correlation id.
+-   It typically takes 15 seconds for the round-trip through RabbitMQ to the COBOL database and back.

 You want to put this system into a Zeebe-orchestrated BPMN model as a task.